vue-workflow-chart/vue-workflow-chart/README.md

  [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
  ========================

-## What does vue-workflow-chart do?
+## What is vue-workflow-chart?

 Vue-Workflow-Chart is developed to visualize processes or workflows.
 In a company for example, workflows can get complicated and confusing very easily, so an illustration can help to understand the process.

-Consisting of states and transitions, these elements must be passed to vue-workflow-chart.
-This data will be modeled and rendered.
+As Workflows consist of states and transitions, these elements must be passed to vue-workflow-chart.
+The given data will be modeled and rendered.

 As an OpenSource - project, vue-workflow-chart comes under the GPLv3 - license.